What are enlarged adenoids?

 Can enlarged adenoids be prevented or avoided?

 Having enlarged adenoids is a common condition for children.
 It is less of an issue as people age.
 There is nothing you can do to prevent it.
 Prompt attention for a sore throat or ear infection can help your doctor monitor the size of your adenoids.
 This may reduce your discomfort.

 Treatment depends on your age and how long your adenoids have been enlarged.
 Your doctor may monitor the adenoids’ size over time.
-He or she may prescribe a nasal spray to reduce swelling.
+They may prescribe medicines or a nasal spray to reduce swelling.
 Surgery to remove your adenoids and tonsils at the same time is common.
 This is common if you have frequent ear and throat infections, trouble breathing, or sleep apnea.

 Living with enlarged adenoids

 Questions to ask your doctor

 - Can I have my child’s adenoids removed as an elective surgery?

 - Is having enlarged adenoids hereditary?

 - What is the recovery time for adenoid surgery?

 Copyright © American Academy of Family Physicians